Skin Color, Racism and Political Correctness for Photographers

 Removing a portion of that orange color and, thereby, producing far better skin tone is something I love to share.
 And I do so whenever I teach Adobe Lightroom.
 It’s an inexpensive program which I use as part of my processing workflow every time I process an image.
 What’s more I can bring folks up to a very high standard with Lightroom in just two lessons.

 Political Correctness in Photography

 By the way, when I do mention the word yellow, it’s often in relation to the changes in pigmentation that occur to many of us, regardless of our ethnicity, as we age.
 On occasions I refer to the sensitivity folks from certain Asian countries likely feel due to years of racist remarks inflicted on them by folks who look a lot like I do.

 I then go on to talk about skin color, from a purely technical point of view, as an introduction to how one might go about reducing the overly saturated color of skin in images generated by common digital cameras.
 The idea is to teach folks how to produce life affirming images (either in camera and/or on the desktop) that please subject and photographer alike.

 I was once called a racist when I pointed to a photo of a dark skinned Indian gentleman wearing a light, textured shirt.
 I was simply explaining the differences between a shadow and a highlight in photography.
-And I do so in much the same way I was taught during my own formal tertiary level education.
+The statement was purely objective and made in much the same way I was taught during my own formal tertiary level education.
 The language hasn’t changed over the years, and neither has the content or context in which that information is presented.

 What’s changed is how some people choose to interpret that content and, in doing so, take what’s been said completely out of context.
 And that’s the scary bit.
-If I’d used an image of a brightly lit Caucasian wearing a black top, where the Caucasian was referred to as a highlight and their top as a shadow, would there have been an outcry.
-Of course not!
+If I’d used an image of a brightly lit Caucasian wearing a black top, where a brightly lit area on the face of the Caucasian was referred to as a highlight and their top as a shadow, would there have been an outcry.
+Of course not.
+Get a grip.